Claret Jug

 The current Claret Jug was first awarded to Walter Hagen for winning the 1928 Open.
 The winner must return the trophy before the next year's Open, and receives a replica to keep permanently.
-Three other replicas exist: one in the British Museum of Golf at St Andrews, and two used for travelling exhibitions.
+Three other replicas exist: one in the R&A World Golf Museum at St Andrews, and two used for travelling exhibitions.

 Every year, the winner's name is engraved on the Claret Jug before it is presented to him.
 The BBC always shows the engraver poised to start work, and the commentators like to speculate about when he will be sure enough of the outcome to begin.
 Despite some suggestions, at the 1999 Open Championship, Jean van de Velde's name was not engraved on the trophy before he famously choked with a triple-bogey on the 18th hole and Paul Lawrie subsequently won the playoff; engraver Alex Harvey stated, "No, I didn't start engraving the Jug with his name.
 I've got to wait until the secretary hands me a slip of paper with the winner's name on it, and they always wait until the last putt is dropped."
 Upon being awarded the Jug in 1989, Mark Calcavecchia said, "How's my name going to fit on that thing?"

 The Claret Jug has twice appeared on commemorative £5 Scottish banknotes issued by the Royal Bank of Scotland: first in 2004, for the 250th Anniversary of The Royal and Ancient Golf Club of St Andrews, then in 2005, the jug is shown held by Jack Nicklaus to mark his retirement.